Why I meet my tradespeople in person

 Happy 3rd birthday

 As you know, I have a relationship with all the tradespeople that are on the site.
 I have met with them all face-to-face and continue to build a relationship over time.
-Some I speak to on a very regular basic and others not so frequently, but without doubt they are all people I know, trust and like.
+Some I speak to on a very regular basis and others not so frequently, but without a doubt, they are all people I know, trust and like.
 This recent flurry of activity confirmed this.
 I don’t know about you, but if you use the same people over a period, you build relationships.

 When I speak to any of my tradespeople it’s always with a smile on my face.
 They have become familiar voices and we have mutual respect and understanding.
-We are all independent businesses in Cambridge who want to deliver a service to be proud off and get referrals, recommendations and endorsements.
+We are all independent businesses in Cambridge who want to deliver a service to be proud of and get referrals, recommendations, and endorsements.
 Cambridge is a small city and reputation matters so customer feedback is vital.